m1guelpf/swift-realtime-openai/README.md

 ## Getting started 🚀

-You can build an iMessage-like UI with built-in AI chat in less than 60 lines of code (UI included!):
+You can build an iMessage-like app with built-in AI chat in less than 60 lines of code (UI included!):

 ```swift
 import OpenAI